American juvenile justice system: Early 1900s

 The creation of the juvenile justice system in Chicago coincided with the migration of southern black families to the North.
 A combination of factors like lack of parental supervision and extreme poverty left black children vulnerable.

+After states began passing compulsory education laws in the second half of the nineteenth century, repeated acts of truancy could land students in state juvenile courts.
+In enforcing the truancy laws, Progressive Era judges and educators relied on teachers' report cards to monitor the behavior of probationers.
+Report cards often categorized truants as disobedient and unyielding.
 In one case a 13 year old Kentuckian was accused of "habitual truancy" by the principal of his school, which would have been a violation of compulsory education laws, but the principal herself admitted that his attendance was perfect and that she had filed a petition for him to be sent to a Parental School because his parents were not giving him adequate care and "something should be done to keep him off the streets and away from bad company".

 1960s to 1980s

 The debate about morality and effectiveness surrounded juvenile courts until the 1950s.
 The 1960s through the 1980s saw a rise in attention to and speculation about juvenile delinquency, as well as concern about the court system as a social issue.
 This era was characterized by distinctly harsh punishments for youths.
 There was also a new focus on providing minors with due process and legal counsel in court.
 Criticism in this era focused on racial discrimination, gender disparities, and discrimination towards children with mental health problems or learning disabilities.

 While still recommending harsher punishments for serious crimes, "community-based programs, diversion, and deinstitutionalization became the banners of juvenile justice policy in the 1970's".
 However, these alternative approaches were short lived.
 The rising crime rates of the 1960s and media misrepresentation of this crime throughout the 1970s and 80s, paved the way for Reagan's War on Drugs and subsequent "tough-on-crime" policies.
 Heightened fears of a 'youth problem' "revealed white, middle- and upper-class anxieties about growing social unrest and the potential volatility stemming from social and economic inequality".
 Public perception of juvenile deviance was such that at the 1999 Juvenile Justice Hearings, Bill McCollum claimed "simply and sadly put: Today in America no population poses a larger threat to public safety than juvenile offenders".
 In the late 1980s, the United States experienced a large increase in crime, and juvenile crime was brought into public view (Juvenile delinquency in the United States).
 Americans feared a "juvenile super-predator", and this fear was met by the government with harsher policies for juvenile crime.